twitter/finatra/source/user-guide/testing/index.markdown

 We highly recommend writing feature tests for your services as they provide a very good signal of whether you have correctly implemented the features of your service.
 If you haven't implemented the feature correctly, it almost doesn't matter that you have lots of unit tests.

-For example, to write a feature test for an HTTP server, extend the `com.twitter.inject.server.FeatureTest` trait.
+For example, to write a feature test for an HTTP server, extend the `c.t.inject.server.FeatureTest` trait.
 Then override the `server` with an instance of your [`EmbeddedHttpServer`](#embedded-server).

 ```scala
 import com.twitter.finatra.http.EmbeddedHttpServer